seriallos/mysql-snitch/README.md

 ============

 mysql-snitch is a tool to watch tables/queries for any changes and tattle if they do with details of the records that changed.

-Basically, a very, very simple MySQL Intrusion Detection System that's easy to apply to either your own or a third party application using a MySQL backend.
+Have a 3rd party application that doesn't audit changes to admin users?
+Want to know if a malicious user is able to twiddle bits they shouldn't be able to?
+Just want to make sure marketing doesn't add everyone as an admin?

+Snitch might be able to help.

 Quick Start
 ===========